stairs1/memory-expansion-tools/README.md

 There is a single wake word for your expanded memory: MXT.

+##### Memory Stream, MXT Cache

 "MXT" - say this to tag anything that you want to put into your MXT cache.
 This is anything that comes to your mind that have judged as high quality ideas/thoughts and you would benefit from reviewing in the next 24 hours.
-This frees your brain from constantly grasping and losing ideas as you become completlty free to flow from idea to idea, knowing you can subsequently reload your thoughts and review the a sequential progression of your working train of throught's.
+This frees your brain from constantly grasping and losing ideas as you become completlty free to flow from idea to idea, knowing you can subsequently reload your thoughts and reload your memory from interfacing with your memory dashboard, the memory expansion tools..

 As you are walking, driving, bussing, exercising, reading, sitting, or waiting in line, you are constantly of thinking of new ideas, rehashing old ideas, extending previous ideas, etc. Whenever ideas come to mind that you think are of any value, you should save them to your cache.
 Save them to your cache by saying "MXT" followed by whatever it is you want to save to the cache (e.g., I would be walking in the woods and say into my Bluetooth headset: "MXT we need to build robots to clean autonomous vehicle fleets").
 Then, whenever you have a chance to sit back and think, you should review your memory cache.
 A few days of following this routine will show you that you have far more ideas, make more progress, and have more inspiration then you ever thought before

+##### Tags

+You can follow the wake sequence command, "MXT", with custom labels that you create, such as "finances", "new ideas", or "wearables".
+You can then view memory bins that are organized based on the words that you tag in the memories you save.

 ## Install

 ### Android

-Download from the Google Play Store (launching by March 16th).
-Or just open the Android folders (JetpackSAM or SAMdroid) in Android Studio and build.
+Download from the Google Play Store <https://play.google.com/store/apps/details?id=com.memoryexpansiontools.mxt>.
+Or just open the Android folders (AndroidMXT) in Android Studio, build, and install on your device.

 ### Server
 This has only been run/tested on an Ubuntu 18.04 LTS box.
 #### Apache Setup

 -Install and configure apache2
--Setup SSL with certbot - https://www.digitalocean.com/community/tutorials/how-to-secure-apache-with-let-s-encrypt-on-ubuntu-18-04
+-Setup SSL with certbot - <https://www.digitalocean.com/community/tutorials/how-to-secure-apache-with-let-s-encrypt-on-ubuntu-18-04>
 -create a new virtualhost for same using something like the sam-apache.conf in the /server directory.
 Point to the WSGI file given here in the root / as sam.wsgi
 -enable the site with `a2ensite <name>`
 -restart apache with `sudo systemctl restart apache2`